 Still, we headed off in the dark to sunrise point.
 As we arrived the sky was already well on the way to lightening and wonderful colors were raising up in the frigid air.
-Unlike Sunset the Sunrise is right over the canyon and fill the amphitheater with wonderful light.
+Unlike Sunset the Sunrise is right over the canyon and fills the amphitheater with wonderful light.
 Before long the sun rose up above the mountains and filled the canyon, there were some small wispy clouds just above the horizon so soon the sun dipped below these to add even more color to the mix.
 It was a wonderful sunrise with the valleys out over Utah filled with rolling fog but the air above crystal clear.

 We met a couple who showed us what the morning before was like and the whole canyon had been covered in 5-6 inches of snow.
 We were in complete disbelief at the transformation.
 As the sun rose and warmed the canyon we watched a couple of deer frolicking in the morning sun.
 It was definitely worth getting up at sill’ O’Clock for!

 Back at the hotel, we had a quick breakfast at Ebeneezer barn and grill.
 This was nothing special and just the basic continental, Bagels Cereal fruit toast, etc…but it was included in the $100 room rate so we took advantage.